 Outpatient Orthopedic Rehabilitation Services

-Orthopedic rehabilitation offered through lifespan includes the Comprehensive Spine Center, Sports Program and Total Joint Replacement.
+Orthopedic rehabilitation offered through lifespan includes the Norman Prince Spine Institute, Sports Program and Total Joint Replacement.
 Expand a section below to learn more.

 Our therapists use these techniques: